wonderful-panda/vue-typed-component/README.md

         </div>
     `
 })
-class ToDo extends VueStatefulComponent<ToDoProps, ToDoEvents, ToDoData> {
+class ToDo extends tc.StatefulTypedComponent<ToDoProps, ToDoData> {
+    // If events are needed,
+    // use StatefulEvTypedComponent<Props, Events, Data> instead

-    // `data()` method existance and return type of it are checked by compiler data() {
+    // data() method existance and return type of it are checked by compiler data() {
         return { done: false };
     }